0049 941 / 56 76 460

 Segesta, about 70 km from Palermo, is a highlight for lovers of antiquity.

-The Elymians founded the town in the 5th century BC on Monte Barbaro, 305 m above sea level, for protective purposes, because from there they were able to overlook the whole area.
+The Elymians founded the town in the 5th century BC on Monte Barbaro, at 305 m a.s.l., for protective purposes, because from there they were able to overlook the whole area.
 According to Vergil’s Aeneid, the Elymians were among those Trojans who, after fleeing from Troy, settled in Sicily while the others moved on to Italy.

 In 430 BC, the Elymians built the majestic Doric-style temple of Segesta.
 The Greek theater was built a little later.
-From its tiers of seats, you are granted a fantastic view of the Gulf of Castellammare del Golfo and, in summer, you can enjoy the performances taking place in the theater.
+From its tiers of seats, you are granted a fantastic view of the Gulf of Castellammare del Golfo.
+In summer, you can enjoy the performances taking place in the theater.

 Nature reserve Monte Cofano

 Should you be spending your holidays at holiday apartment Il Giuccu, then you are only a stone’s throw from nature reserve Monte Cofano.
-The nature park’s particular feature is its unique rock flora, which is found only in this part of Sicily.
+The reserve's special feature is its unique rock flora, which is found only in this part of Sicily.

-There are various tours through the park.
+There are various tours you can undertake.
 The somewhat lesser trained hiker and mountain biker might explore the area by following the trail along the sea.

-If you are more ambitious and more trained, climb up to the peak and enjoy the breathtaking 360° panoramic view, which your effort is rewarded with.
+If you are more ambitious and more trained, climb up to the peak and enjoy the breathtaking 360° panoramic view, which your efforts are rewarded with.

-Our tip: In summer you are well advised to visit/explore the park in the early morning or late evening hours, because there is little shade along the trails.
+Our tip: In summer, you are well-advised to visit/explore the reserve in the early morning or late evening hours, because there is little shade along the trails.

 Erice – Medieval times up close between heaven and earth

 In ancient times, Erice was one of the three centers of the Elymians, besides Segesta and Entella.
-It was then that the town served as an important base during the First Punic War.
+The town served as an important base during the First Punic War.

 The triangular layout of many buildings is evidence of the Elymians’ fertility cult linked to goddess Aphrodite.